maulikdave-fh/impact/README.md

 ### Notes
 1. Observations and Species data sets should be sharded by bioregion.
 2. Every microservice and database to be replicated.
+Services with auto-scaling capabilities.
 3. The system to run in multiple data centers / regions - 1 data center per realm
 4. Following components are expected to be part of the system, but not highlighted in the system architecture
 - Distributed Logging & Monitoring